 Free color palettes from Adobe:

 Thou Shalt Spend Time in a Discovery Phase

-The words design and art are not synonyms.
+The words “design” and “art” are not synonymous.
 Art is an expression.
-Art’s existence is an end to itself.
-While design can be expressive, the goal of the design discipline is to communicate.
-As a designer, your role is not to express yourself.
-Your role is to communicate.
+While design can be subjectively expressive, the goal of the design discipline is to communicate.
 Therefore a dialogue between the designer and the business representative is essential.
-Your job as a designer is to help brands realize their brand in the form of a website.
-The brand exists before you had ever met the client, you just are going to develop it.
-Usually, for me, I have multiple discovery sessions, and it can take a third the scope of the project with a new client.
+Your job as a designer is to help organizations realize their brand in the form of a website.
+The brand exists before you had ever met the client, and your role is merely to uncover and establish.
+Usually, for me, I have multiple discovery sessions.
+It can take upwards of a third the scope of the project with a new client.